The London Magazine

 The London Magazine is the title of six different publications that have appeared in succession since 1732.
-All six have focused on the arts, literature and miscellaneous topics.
+All six have focused on the arts, literature and poetry.
+A number of Nobel Laureates, including Annie Ernaux, Albert Camus, Doris Lessing and Nadine Gordimer, have been published in its pages.
+It is England's oldest literary journal.

 1732–1785

 The London Magazine, or, Gentleman's Monthly Intelligencer was founded in 1732 in political opposition and rivalry to the Tory-supporting Gentleman's Magazine and ran for 53 years until its closure in 1785.
 Edward Kimber became editor in 1755, succeeding his father Isaac Kimber.
 Henry Mayo was editor from 1775 to 1783.
 Publishers included Thomas Astley.

 1820–1829

 In 1820 the London Magazine was resurrected by the publishers Baldwin, Craddock & Joy under the editorship of John Scott who formatted the magazine along the lines of the Edinburgh publication Blackwood's Magazine.
 It was during this time that the magazine published poems by William Wordsworth, Percy Bysshe Shelley, John Clare and John Keats.

 In September 1821 the first of two instalments of Thomas De Quincey's Confessions of an English Opium-Eater appeared in the magazine.
-Scott quickly began a literary row with writers forBlackwood's Magazine, in particular with John Gibson Lockhart, on various topics, including Blackwood's virulent criticism of the "Cockney School", under which Leigh Hunt and John Keats were grouped.
-The quarrel ended in a fatal duel between Scott and Lockhart's close friend and colleague J.H.
-Christie.
+Scott quickly began a literary row with writers for Blackwood's Magazine, in particular with John Gibson Lockhart, on various topics, including Blackwood's virulent criticism of the "Cockney School", under which Leigh Hunt and John Keats were grouped.
+The quarrel ended in a fatal duel between Scott and Lockhart's close friend and colleague J. H. Christie.
 Scott lost the duel and his life in 1821.

 The London Magazine continued under the editorship of John Taylor.
 Its contributors included Thomas Hood, William Hazlitt and Charles Lamb.
 During this time Lamb published the first series of his Essays of Elia, beginning in 1820.
 Taylor's insistent tampering with contributors' poems led many of the staff, including Lamb and Hazlitt, to abandon the magazine, which ceased publication in 1829.